-Each year the students in Early Childhood through Third Grade celebrate Martinmas with a traditional lantern walk.
+Each year the students in Early Childhood through Eighth Grade celebrate Martinmas with a traditional lantern walk.
 The students make their own lanterns in the classroom, which stand as symbols for their individual light.
 Typically a walk outside with lit lanterns as the sun goes down sets the scene for preparing ourselves for the approaching darkness of winter.

 Thanksgiving — Stone Soup Celebration

 During this harvest festival, we call to mind the forces of heaven and earth that provide us with food, clothing, and sustenance, and we have the opportunity to remember and thank all who have supported us.
 In our school, traditionally, the Early Childhood programs invite the families of their students to a Stone Soup Celebration.
 The students bring in and chop the vegetables for our soup and bread is baked to share.
 During the celebration, the story of stone soup is told and the families then enjoy a meal of soup and bread that has been prepared by the students.